 Our Capertee Valley Bird Photography Workshop will see us travelling along the Capertee Valley Bird Trail, a roadside journey with 19 designated bird locations.
 You can download a copy of the Capertee Valley Map & Guide to Bird Watching, which we will be using for our tour by clicking on the link - Download Map

-Our Workshop will begin at our accomodation, the Kandos Fairway Motel on Thursday afternoon the 10th of Sept. at 1pm.
+Our Workshop will begin at our accomodation, the Kandos Fairway Motel on Thursday afternoon.
 We will spend about three hours going through some fundamentals of Bird Photography and getting our cameras set for the weekend.
 Once we check into the accomodation and get organised we will venture out to our evening meal at the Globe Hotel in Rylestone where we will have a chance to all get to know one another.

-On Saturday and Sunday we will begin each day by meeting at 8 am sharp at the Kandos Fairway Motel.
+On Friday and Saturday we will begin each day by meeting at 7:30 am sharp at the Kandos Fairway Motel.
 From here we will head out to our birding spots selected for the day, searching for a variety of species including the Rainbow Bee-eater, Jacky Winter, Double-barred Finch, White-browed and Speckled Babblers, Crested Shrike-tit, Diamond Firetail and Peaceful Dove just to name a few of the many birds we may come across.
-We will continue to shoot until around 3pm when we will make our way back to Kandos.
+We will continue to shoot until around 3-4 pm when we will make our way back to Kandos.

 From here we will make our way to our accomodation in Kandos where we can enjoy a meal and perhaps a glass of wine.
 Of course we can also find a bit of time for photo-editing and sharing our images from the day.